carissableker/thresholding/README.md

 The bash script `absolute_global_threshold` uses awk, and should be executable.

-The bash script `edge_weight_histogram` also uses awk to calculate the bin counts, and uses Python3 to produce the vizualization.
+The bash script `edge_weight_histogram` also uses awk to calculate the bin counts, and uses Python3 to produce the visualization.

 ### Jupter notebook